jesperfj/force-rest-api/README.md

 # Release History

+## 0.0.44

+* Default API version bumped to v51.
+Added v50 and v51 to supported versions.
+* Add ability to access root path with API calls `get put patch post delete request` using `ForceApi.rootPath()` (briefly explained in README)
+* login and password strings are now XML escaped when doing `soaploginPasswordFlow`.
+The characters `< > & ' "` are replaced with their &...; XML escape codes.
+* JUnit test dependency bumped from 4.10 to 4.13.1
+* Added test dependencies for jetty-util and jetty-http because apparently they are now needed.

 ## 0.0.43

 * The full request is no longer logged on a bad request to prevent sensitive data from ending up in logs.
 Contributed by [faf0-addepar](https://github/faf0-addepar)
 * Default API version bumped to v49 (Summer 2020).
 Code added to handle v46+ new behavior on upsert.
+2021-03-19 NOTE: There was a bug here.
+Default version in 0.0.43 was actually v45.

 ## 0.0.42